liferay/liferay-faces-bridge-ext/README.md

 # Liferay Faces Bridge Extension for Liferay Portal

+---

+## Notice:

+**This branch supports Liferay 6.2 which has entered the [*Limited Support Phase*](https://www.liferay.com/subscription-services/end-of-life/liferay-portal).
+Only security fixes will be applied to this branch.
+This branch stopped receiving backports after 3/27/2018.
+The last commit backported to this branch was [081ae36deb08966ddd0aadd5aa06245564b96d2b](https://github.com/liferay/liferay-faces-bridge-impl/commit/081ae36deb08966ddd0aadd5aa06245564b96d2b).
+The last tested commit on this branch was [833ed40d91e6302c6bf20f0697a7aed980e92a8e](https://github.com/liferay/liferay-faces-bridge-impl/commit/833ed40d91e6302c6bf20f0697a7aed980e92a8e).**

+---

 This is a library that extends
 [Liferay Faces Bridge](http://www.liferay.com/community/liferay-projects/liferay-faces/overview) to support [Liferay Portal](http://www.liferay.com/community/liferay-projects/liferay-portal/overview).